localstack/docs/content/en/user-guide/aws/ecs/index.md

 {{< / command >}}

 Task definitions are immutable, and are identified by their `family` field, and calling `register-task-definition` again with the same `family` value creates a new _version_ of a task definition.

+This task definition creates a CloudWatch Logs log group and log stream for the container so you can view the service logs.

 ### Launch a service